mjhea0/thinkful-mentor/jinja/readme.md

   ![flask-jinja](https://raw.github.com/mjhea0/thinkful-mentor/master/jinja/images/flask-jinja.png)

-6. It's worth nothing that Jinja supports only a few control structures - `if`-statements and `for`-loops are the two primary structures.
-The syntax is similar to Python,  differing only in that no colon is required and that termination of the block is done using an `endif` or `endfor` respectively instead of by whitespace.
+6. It's worth noting that Jinja only supports a few control structures - `if`-statements and `for`-loops are the two primary structures.
+The syntax is similar to Python, differing in that no colon is required and that termination of the block is done using an `endif` or `endfor` instead of by whitespace.
 You can also complete the logic within your controller or views and then pass each value to the template using the template tags.
 However, it is much easier to perform such logic within the templates themselves.

 ## Inheritance